Susan David Bernstein

 - Alternate E-mail

-- Victorian literary studies, gender studies, print culture and the history of the book
+- Victorian literary studies, gender studies, print culture, the history of the book, and digital humanities

 Degrees and Institutions